golemhq/golem/docs/source/golem-actions.md

 ### set_search_timeout(timeout)

-Set the search timeout value.
+Set the search timeout value (in seconds).
 Timeout must be either int or float.

 ### set_trace()